 Adequate nutrition is very important after your transplant.
-Proper intake of calories, protein, vitamins, and minerals are needed to promote healing and reduce side effects.
+You need a proper intake of calories, protein, vitamins, and minerals to promote healing and reduce side effects.
 Some common side effects of treatment - poor appetite, taste changes, sensitivity to smells, mouth sores, nausea and vomiting, diarrhea and constipation - may interfere with your nutritional intake.
-When you are discharged, you must continue to follow the low microbial diet.
-You must remain on this diet until you are off of all immunosuppression drugs.
-Your medical team will also consider if:
+When you are discharged, you must follow the diet guidelines.
+You must remain on this diet up to day 100, which is about 3 months after your day zero (e.g. the day of transplant).